Louis Carmain

 Louis Carmain is a Canadian writer.
 His debut novel Guano, published in 2013, won the 2014 Prix littéraire des collégiens, and its English translation by Rhonda Mullins was a shortlisted finalist for the Governor General's Award for French to English translation at the 2016 Governor General's Awards.

 His second novel, Bunyip, was published in 2014.

-His third novel Les offrandes, was published in 2019.
-It is a finalist in the 2020 edition of the Prix litteraire des collégiens.
+His third novel, Les offrandes, was published in 2019.
+It was a finalist in the 2020 edition of the Prix litteraire des collégiens.